 The main outcomes and indicators from the survey are presented in the dashboard shown on the next page.
-A detailed analysis of the employees who took part in the survey is provided in Appendix A.
+A detailed analysis of the employees who took part in the survey is provided in Appendix A and your results compared to previous years can be found in Appendix B.